 Windows NT 4.0 MIPS on Qemu 1.1.1 (OS X)

-I’ve got to find a way to build Qemu for Win64, it looks like the only way for it to produce anything other than trivial hello world applications is to cross compile on linux.. which no doubt will need a billion dependancies…
+I’ve got to find a way to build Qemu for Win64, it looks like the only way for it to produce anything other than trivial hello world applications is to cross compile on linux.. which no doubt will need a billion dependencies…

-But in the interim the MIPS emulator in Qemu 1.1.1 has made a bunch of progress, and can install & run NT 4.0 without any issues!
+But in the interim the MIPS emulator in Qemu 1.1.1 has made a bunch of progress and can install & run NT 4.0 without any issues!

-There is a few things to look out for, the first is that you have to specify a NVRAM image file to keep it persistant across instances.
+There are a few things to look out for, the first is that you have to specify a NVRAM image file to keep it persistant across instances.
 And you need to ‘expand’ it beyond the definition size to get things like the MAC address to be stored.

 ./qemu-system-mips64el -L . -M magnum -hda MIPS.disk -net nic -net user -global ds1225y.filename=nvram -global ds1225y.size=8200